‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Year 25

-Camp’s 25th Anniversary!
-220 Campers & Staff attend with registration fees at $1825 and Staff fees of $75 to $1375.
-Much to the consternation of some of our longtime Campers, we announce at the end of the week that this will be our last season at our longtime host camp in southwestern Maine.
+220 Campers & Staff attend Camp’s 25th Anniversary season.
+Registration fees are $1825 with Staff fees of $75 to $1375.
+Much to the consternation of some of our longtime Campers, we announce at the end of the week that, after 25 summers, this will be our last season at our original host camp in southwestern Maine.

 August 11-18, 2024